List of Coronation Street characters introduced in 1967

 Coronation Street is a British soap opera first broadcast on 9 December 1960.
 The following is a list of characters that first appeared in 1967, by order of first appearance.

 Steve Tanner

 Stephen Edward "Steve" Tanner, played by Paul Maxwell, was an old flame of Elsie Tanner's from the war.
 He returned to Weatherfield in 1967 and rekindled his relationship with Elsie.
 They married that year and moved back to Steve's hometown in America.
 In 1968 Elsie returned alone saying her marriage was over.
 Steve followed Elsie back to the Street but he was pushed down a flight of stairs and killed by Joe Donnelli.

+Joe Donnelli

+Joe Donnelli, played by Shane Rimmer, is a former American GI.
+Joe is dealing with gambling debts and blames Steve Tanner for it, and in his idea of revenge, he pushes Steve down a flight of stairs, killing him.
+For nearly two years Joe gets away with the murder when the chief suspect is Len Fairclough.
+On 12 December 1970, Joe returns to the Street and kidnaps Minnie Caldwell but his plan backfires when he is cornered by Irma Barlow, so he holds her hostage in the corner shop and confesses to murdering Steve.
+Irma manages to escape and Joe goes to No. 5 Coronation Street and holds Minnie and Bobby hostage.
+Later Stan Ogden takes Minnie's place, but Stan is unaware that Joe is armed with a gun and is forced to sing Christmas carols to Joe.
+When the police arrive and surround the house, Joe commits suicide by shooting himself after realising there is no escape.